suwubh/Scriblio/README.md

 ## 🤝 Contributing

-We welcome contributions!
+Contributions are welcomed!
 Here's how to get started:

 ```bash
 # 1. Fork the repository